stp-ngnm/tappy-bird/README.md

 BUY one... install termux terminal emulator on it and get to affassittaitin the machine; Would ya ( - . - )

-# root access is not required
+---root access is not required
-# takes no more storage than dependacies and py script all looging is self suficiant
+---takes no more storage than dependacies and py script all looging and data handling is self suficiant

 the easiest way to deploy this machine is to go to its file shown above copy paste it into a nano file in your termux emulator and save it